 7. Drinking Excess Alcohol

-What are the best medicine for high SGPT and SGOT?
+What should be the best medicine for high SGPT and SGOT?

 2. Fruits and vegetables